-Do you want to travel to Buenos Aires and you don’t know anything about the city?
+Planning your first time in Buenos Aires?
+You want to travel to Buenos Aires for but you don’t know anything about the city?
 Do not worry!
 Here we give you 5 basic tips to travel to Buenos Aires.

 1) When is the best time to travel to Buenos Aires?